Top Attractions in Rome, Italy

 The Basilica was founded during the 4th century in honour of St. John the Baptist and John the Evangelist.
 It is the Cathedral of Rome and the most important of the four major basilicas.

 In the 4th century, the Lateran family’s land was confiscated because one of their members was accused of conspiring against the Emperor.
-It was given to the Bishop of Rome in order to build the first Roman basilica.
+The land was given to the Bishop of Rome to build the first Roman basilica.

-The Basilica of St. John proved to be quite resilient as it survived several fires and an earthquake in 897, still maintaining its first form.
+The Basilica of St. John proved quite resilient, surviving several fires and an earthquake in 897 while still maintaining its original form.

 The Basilica’s interior is magnificent, ornamented with colossal statues, mosaics and murals from the ceiling to the ground.

-The Holy Stairs (Scala Santa) is located near the Basilica as well.
+The Holy Stairs (Scala Santa) is also located near the Basilica.
 They are renowned because it is believed that Jesus Christ stepped on them during His Passion.
 They were relocated from Jerusalem to Rome by St Helena in 326.

 Walk down the Appian Way